-It is our hope and aim to cultivate a heart of learning through literature and to preserve the library with its technology, books and resources as a vital tool in our modern age.
+It is our goal to cultivate a heart of learning through literature and to preserve the library with its technology, books and resources as a vital tool in our modern age.
 We desire to help train children to understand the stories of our world through the lens of the greatest redemptive story.

-Classes K-5 meet weekly for library instruction, checkout and read aloud time.
+Grades K-5 meet weekly for library instruction, checkout books and read aloud time.
 The Middle School utilizes the library for research, book reports and for reading enjoyment.

 Books: Our holdings include over 13,500 books including many Newbery and Caldecott winner/honor, Christian and classic books.